---

 PostgreSQL 18 represents a major release that modernizes the database for cloud-native workloads but also maintaining backward compatibility.
 The asynchronous I/O system alone makes this a compelling upgrade.

-As always, Neon will have PostgreSQL 18 support ready shortly after the official release, just as we did with PostgreSQL 17.
+Neon will remove the preview designation once the current limitations are addressed, just as we did with PostgreSQL 17.